-1. Assisting the organization in the establishment of chapter goals and objectives and in setting priorities.

-2. Assisting the organization in the evaluation of the overall program in an effort to ensure that the organization is serving the purpose for which it was chartered.

-3. Serving as a resource person, and as the liaison between the University administration and the student organization.

-4. Assisting the organization with the resolution of problems in its operation.

-5. Offering suggestions which may improve the campus image and/or the function of the organization when necessary.

-6. Ensuring that the organization follows all rules and regulations established by the Office of Student Life and Development.

-7. Assisting with the implementation and supervision of any campus facility used by the organization (this includes making arrangements for janitorial equipment for cleaning up the facility and returning borrowed equipment/furniture to the appropriate location).

-8. Continuously monitoring party/crowd activities during an event.

-9. Attending all events sponsored by the organization and remaining in attendance for the event's entire duration.
+- 1. Assisting the organization in the establishment of chapter goals and objectives and in setting priorities. - 2.
+Assisting the organization in the evaluation of the overall program in an effort to ensure that the organization is serving the purpose for which it was chartered. - 3.
+Serving as a resource person, and as the liaison between the University administration and the student organization. - 4.
+Assisting the organization with the resolution of problems in its operation. - 5.
+Offering suggestions which may improve the campus image and/or the function of the organization when necessary. - 6.
+Ensuring that the organization follows all rules and regulations established by the Office of Student Life and Development. - 7.
+Assisting with the implementation and supervision of any campus facility used by the organization (this includes making arrangements for janitorial equipment for cleaning up the facility and returning borrowed equipment/furniture to the appropriate location). - 8.
+Continuously monitoring party/crowd activities during an event. - 9.
+Attending all events sponsored by the organization and remaining in attendance for the event's entire duration.
 If the advisor signs the event form, they are required to attend the event for its duration.
-If the advisor is unable to attend the event, he/she must make arrangements for someone (University employee) to represent him/her at the event and must contact the Office of Student Life and Development IMMEDIATELY; or the event will be subject to cancellation.

-10. Encouraging organizations to reserve facilities and complete reservation forms at least two weeks prior to the scheduled event.
-Failure to do this may prevent an organization from being able to utilize campus facilities.

-11. For Greek organizations and Social Fellowships, ensuring that all guidelines for the membership intake process are strictly enforced.
+If the advisor is unable to attend the event, he/she must make arrangements for someone (University employee) to represent him/her at the event and must contact the Office of Student Life and Development IMMEDIATELY; or the event will be subject to cancellation. - 10.
+Encouraging organizations to reserve facilities and complete reservation forms at least two weeks prior to the scheduled event.
+Failure to do this may prevent an organization from being able to utilize campus facilities. - 11.
+For Greek organizations and Social Fellowships, ensuring that all guidelines for the membership intake process are strictly enforced.
 Each Greek and Social fellowship organization may have two campus advisors in addition to their graduate advisor.
 Advisors do not have to be members of the organizations.
-In addition, the advisor must be present to represent the organization when an investigation of the organization takes place, if requested.

-12. Working closely with the members of the organization, the Office of Student Life and Development and representatives of the regional and national offices of the prospective organization.

-13. Ensuring that a Tax Identification Number is requested from the IRS before the organization attempts to open a bank account (for non-University funded organizations).

-14. Ensuring that all organizational monies are deposited in the bank.
-No student is allowed to hold money in his or her possession at any time.

-15. Ensuring that the function ends at the time designated on the form.

-16. Reporting any altercations (minor/major) to the Office of Student Life and Development and the Department of Public Safety.

-17. Ensuring that the facility is cleaned up after the function ends.
+In addition, the advisor must be present to represent the organization when an investigation of the organization takes place, if requested. - 12.
+Working closely with the members of the organization, the Office of Student Life and Development and representatives of the regional and national offices of the prospective organization. - 13.
+Ensuring that a Tax Identification Number is requested from the IRS before the organization attempts to open a bank account (for non-University funded organizations). - 14.
+Ensuring that all organizational monies are deposited in the bank.
+No student is allowed to hold money in his or her possession at any time. - 15.
+Ensuring that the function ends at the time designated on the form. - 16.
+Reporting any altercations (minor/major) to the Office of Student Life and Development and the Department of Public Safety. - 17.
+Ensuring that the facility is cleaned up after the function ends.

-18. Ensuring that the DJ Profanity Clause is signed prior to event.
+- 18. Ensuring that the DJ Profanity Clause is signed prior to event. - 19.
+Advisors may serve no more than three organizations (this includes serving as Secondary Advisor). - 20.
+All Advisors must participate in Advisor Training and approved by the Office of Student Life and Development. - 21.
+Advisors cannot submit events on behalf of organizations.